Public Health in the 2020’s

 Maximum number of attendees: 25

-Dr. Sohaib Khan, MBBS, MPH, PhD; firstname.lastname@example.org (Academic coordination and course content)
+Dr. Sohaib Khan, MBBS, MPH, PhD; firstname.lastname@example.org (Academic coordination)

 Ms. Annika Männikkö, email@example.com (Practical arrangements)

-Course director: Professor Jussi Kauhanen, MD, MPH, PhD, Director, Institute of Public Health and Clinical Nutrition, University of Eastern Finland
+Course director: Professor Jussi Kauhanen, MD, MPH, PhD

-Responsible department: Institute of Public Health and Clinical Nutrition, School of Medicine, Faculty of Health Sciences
+Responsible department: Institute of Public Health and Clinical Nutrition, School of Medicine, Faculty of Health Sciences, UEF, Kuopio Campus

-Learning outcomes: This two-week intensive summer course gives an overview of modern public and global health with all its current and upcoming challenges.
-The graduate-level (master’s and doctoral) course is es-pecially suitable for students in health sciences, and also those in related fields (e.g. in natural sciences, social sciences etc.), but it is equally open to all students who are interested in examining contemporary health issues from various, and perhaps novel, perspectives.
+Learning outcomes: This two-week intensive summer course gives an overview of modern public and global health with its current and near-future challenges.
+The graduate-level (master’s and doctoral) course is especially suitable for students in health sciences, and those in related fields (e.g. in natural sciences, social sciences etc.), but it is equally open to all students who are interested in examining contemporary health issues from various, and perhaps novel, perspectives.

-Fields of public health that are covered in more detail include population health statistics and trends (in Fin-land, Europe, globally), modern health promotion, aspects of progressive health policy, socioeconomic and cultural determinants of health, environmental health, specific topics in occupational health, public health of ageing populations, public health nutrition, and some other relavant topics.
-Plenty of real-life examples are taken especially from the recent public health progress and future challenges in Finland.
+The course will offer an overview of health-related challenges our globe is facing in near future, especially in the light of sustainable development goals.
+Public health is examined from many points of view, from everyday grass root life to environment, from health systems to general sociocultural and global determinants of wellbeing.
+Fields of public health that are covered in more detail include contemporary population health statistics and trends (in Finland, Europe, globally), modern view of health promotion, aspects of progressive health policy, increasingly important socioeconomic and cultural determinants of health, urgent issues in environmental health, changing world of modern worklife, public health aspects of rapidly ageing populations, and new insights of public health nutrition.
+The course utilizes a plenty of real-life examples that reflect recent public health progress and future challenges.

-Modes of study: The curriculum includes, among other activities, many expert lectures, seminars, discus-sions groups, a hands-on computer lab session with real-life epidemiologic data, and a field visit to the top-edge University hospital facility in Kuopio.
+Modes of study: Prerequisite reading material and other mainly online material used in the summer school will be announced prior to the course.
+The curriculum includes expert lectures, seminars, discussions groups, a hands-on computer lab session with real-life epidemiologic data, and a field visit to the top-edge University hospital facility in Kuopio.
 Students will prepare a course work in groups, and the output will be presented and discussed together during the closing-day seminar.
+After the course, students will prepare a well-thought essay on a given topic that relates to the visible and unvisible future of public health.

-Study materials: Literature and readings (mostly online) will be provided prior and during the course.
-The students will get to use the UEF information and digital library services as part of their independent studies and readings during the course.
+Study materials: Literature and readings (mostly online).
+The students get to use the UEF information and digital library services as part of their independent studies during the course, as well as in preparing for the final seminar presentation and the essay.

 Professor Tomi-Pekka Tuomainen, Epidemiology